 (D) Hypoglossal

-(C) auditory receptor located on the basilar membrane.
+(C) the hearing receptor found on the basilar membrane

-Option a – coiled portion of the labyrinth.
+Option a – the spiral-shaped part of the inner ear

 (A) Hypothalamus